-- In the fourth quarter, value stocks outperformed growth stocks for the first time in two years.
-Small caps also significantly outperformed large- and mid-caps in the quarter. - Growth stocks led core and value stocks for the trailing one-, three-, and ten-year time periods by a wide margin across capitalizations. - Large caps dominated market performance over longer time periods.
+- Continuing on from 4Q 2020, value stocks outperformed growth stocks by a wide margin in 1Q 2021.
+Small caps also significantly outperformed large- and mid-caps in the quarter across growth, core, and value. - Large cap growth stocks led core and value stocks for the trailing one-, three-, and ten-year time periods; however, mid and small cap value stocks outperformed for the trailing one-year. - Large caps dominated market performance over longer time periods but the spread over mid and small is narrowing.